-- 1) That the opposite party as applicant filed the O.A.
-No. 138/95 praying for regularisation of her service having worked for more than 240 days continuously in the Office of the Regional Passport Officer, at Guwahati. - 2) That the petitioners-respondents contested the case by filing Written Statements and advancing oral arguments and the ~~the~~ Hon'ble Tribunal after hearing both sides in details allowed the original application of the opposite party vide judgment and order dated 01-04-97 recommending the Respondents-Petitioners to regularise the service of the two of four applicants after taking into consideration of all aspects .
-The other two shall continue to have right of temporary status unlike they are absorbed on a regular basis as per the Scheme.
+- 1) That the opposite parties as applicants filed the O.A.
+No. 141/95 praying for regularisation of their services having worked for more than 240 days continuously in the office of the Regional Passport Officer, at Guwahati . - 2) That the petitioner-Respondents contested the case filing Written Statements and advancing oral arguments and the Hon'ble Tribunal after hearing both sides in details allowed the original application of the opposite parties vide judgment and order dated 01-04-97 recommending the Respondents-petitioners to regularise the services of the two of four applicants after taking into consideration of all aspects.
+The other two shall continue to have rights of temporary status unlike they are absorbed on a regular basis as per the Scheme.